Saturday, February 22 2025

 Incident, nonconformity and corrective action

-248 10.2 b 1 Evaluate the need for corrective action by investigating the incident or reviewing the nonconformity Include worker participation (cf. sub-clause 5.4) and other interested parties.
+249 10.2 b 1 Evaluate the need for corrective action by investigating the incident or reviewing the nonconformity Include worker participation (cf. sub-clause 5.4) and other stakeholders.
 Corrective action to eliminate the root cause so it does not recur

 10.3